n0917077235/wra/readme.md

 - Run: `python srec_interpolate.py sample.txt log_plot`
 - Output file is in `main\srec_proj\Output`

+- On the test machine located at WRA, do not use virtual environment.
+  It will report that some packages are not found, despite they are already installed.
+  Install packages globally and run python globally instead.
+C# code is also modified to run python globally when generating isoseismal maps.

 ## Then, run frontend
 - `cd main\frontend`
 - Run `npm run serve`